Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Experiments

-Another, more complex experiment is performed by ordering the classes in semantic groups with seven superclasses, containing several subclasses each: \textit{Flowers and trees, animals, aquatic mammals and fish, random objects, small insects, nature scenes} and \textit{vehicles} Like in the random grouping experiment, applying Training by Explaining gains almost 30\% in accuracy compared to the default baseline, as can be seen in Figure \ref{fig:CIFAR10-100:avg_acc}.
+Another, more complex experiment is performed by \sami{manually} ordering the classes in semantic groups with seven superclasses, containing several subclasses each: Flowers and trees, \slap{(land)} animals, aquatic mammals and fish, random objects, small insects, nature scenes and vehicles.
+Like in the random grouping experiment, applying \sami{\gls{rnf}} gains almost 30\% in accuracy compared to the \slap{baseline, as \sweb{demonstrated}} in Figure~\ref{fig:CIFAR10-100:avg_acc}.
 Again, it can be seen that the model's free capacity is getting close to 0\% after training the first four tasks, but the model is able to re-use previous abstractions from previous tasks to still learn the remaining tasks despite the difficulty of the semantic grouping.
-While the network is not able to achieve an initial accuracy for new tasks that is as high as the default baseline, as Figure \ref{fig:CIFAR10-100:mean_task_acc} shows that Training by Explaining can strongly mitigate the loss of accuracy that default finetuning displays when even more tasks are learned.
+While the network is not able to achieve an initial accuracy for new tasks that is as high as the \slap{naive finetuning} baseline (as shown in Figure \ref{fig:CIFAR10-100:mean_task_acc}), \sami{\gls{rnf}} can strongly mitigate the loss of accuracy that default finetuning displays when even more tasks are learned. \sweb{In fact, the discrepancy between random grouping (Figure \ref{fig:CIFAR10-100:random_split}) and semantic grouping (Figure \ref{fig:CIFAR10-100:mean_task_acc}) strongly supports the hypothesis of frozen filters being reused for later tasks, since the random grouping has less semantic bias, making filters obtained while learning the first tasks far more useful in subsequent tasks than when grouping semantically.}